furiosa-ai/furiosa-sdk/docs/en/source/software/cli.rst

   [Step 2] Passed

 Should it fail, you will see an error message like the one below.
-You can seek help by filing a Bug Report to `FuriosaAI customer service center <https://furiosa-ai.atlassian.net/servicedesk/customer/portals>`_.
+You can seek help by filing a bug report to `FuriosaAI customer service center <https://furiosa-ai.atlassian.net/servicedesk/customer/portals>`_.

 .. code-block:: sh